this documentary examines why women don’t report sexual assault

 What does a victim of sexual assault look like?
 What do they say?
 How do they dress?
 What do they do for a living?
 What makes their story real, true and deserving of being heard?
 The answer of course, is that there is no ‘right’ way to tell your story, and there’s no such thing as a ‘good’ victim.
-The myth that there is is something filmmaker Jade Jackman is trying to dispel with her latest project -- a film about the horror of reporting sexual violence with a script made through collaboration with survivors .
+The myth that there is is something filmmaker Jade Jackman is trying to dispel with her latest project — a film about sexual violence with a script that tells the story of real victims.

 The documentary will explore why women do not report sexual assault, either to the police or authorities, or even to their friends and family.
 A collaboration with women in the nightlife scene — including Skye from Pussy Palace and DJ Bearcat — Jade’s film comes at a time when victims are more attacked than ever for sharing their stories.
 We are, after all, living in the age of Brett Kavanaugh’s appointment to the US Supreme Court despite being accused of sexual assault, following an incredibly brave and emotional testimony from Dr Christine Blasey Ford.

 “Only 15% of women will go to the police after an incident of rape,” Jade tells i-D. “Contextualizing that with my own experiences, my friends’ experiences and the fact that many sexual abuse cases mention the plaintiff’s sexual history, I wanted to make an experimental documentary on the reasons why women don’t report.